249 E. Davis Street,

 No one has favorited this theater yet

 Built in 1914 by J. L. Fray the Fairfax Theatre opened on Friday, September 29, 1914, with a seating capacity of 600.
 It was located between 237 & 249 E. Davis Street.
 Originally called the Fairfax Opera House, the name was changed within a month or two of opening.
 J.E.
-Osment of Warrenton, Virginia rented the building from the owner and was the original operator of the theater.
+Osment of Warrenton, Virginia rented the building from the owner and was the original operator of the theatre.

 The Fairfax Theatre was closed in the mid-1950’s.